-Situation #4: Your County hires Donna to work on an intermittent and unpredictable basis and stipulates that such employment will not exceed ten months in any calendar year.
+Situation #4: Your County hires Donna to work on an intermittent basis for up to ten months.

-PERA Eligibility #4: You must enroll Donna into PERA if you project that her annual earnings will be over \$5100.
-Her position does not meet the definition of a temporary position because it provides for employment in excess of six months.
+PERA Eligibility #4: You must enroll Donna into PERA the first time she is paid over \$425 in one month.
+Her position does not meet PERA's definition of a temporary position because it provides for employment in excess of six months.